 - Under Law No. 3539-IX, in addition to existing powers to regulate prices, the government was additionally empowered to: (i) set maximum wholesale and retail prices for anti-epidemic goods and socially significant products; and (ii) prohibit the mass buying and selling of the same products at prices exceeding those set by the government during the quarantine.
 The government establishes the list of anti-epidemic and socially significant products.
-The government approved such a list on 22 April 2020, but it has not been published yet. - In addition, liability for violating the pricing regulations was increased.
+This list was approved by the Resolution of the Government No. 341 dated 22 April 2020.
+It includes, among other things, (i) seven INNs of pharmaceuticals, including Paracetamol and Azithromycin, (ii) 11 antiseptics and disinfectants and (iii) 20 items of personal protective equipment, including medical masks, gloves etc. Change of retail prices for such products is subject to declaration. - In addition, liability for violating the pricing regulations was increased.
 The fine for violating the pricing regulations was increased from UAH 85-170 (approx. EUR 3-6) to UAH 1,700 (approx. EUR 57) for individuals, and UAH 2,550 (approx. EUR 86) for companies' officials.
 Fines for repeated violations within one year as of imposing a previous fine were increased from UAH 170-255 (approx. EUR 6-7) to UAH 2,550 (approx. EUR 86) for individuals, and UAH 3,400 (approx. EUR 115) for companies' officials.
 If violations of the pricing regulations occurred during the quarantine with respect to anti-epidemic goods and/or socially significant goods, and the price of such goods exceeds the maximum price set forth by the government by 1.2, the amount of the fine is UAH 3,400-4,250 (approx. EUR 115-144) for individuals, and UAH 4,250-5,100 (approx. EUR 144-172) for companies' officials.